Mohamad-shosha/Spring-Jpa/README.md

 ### Step 3: Configure Database and Liquibase

-- *Database Configuration*: Update application.properties or application.yml with your database connection details.
+- *Database Configuration*: Update `application.properties` or `application.yml` with your database connection details.
-- *Liquibase Configuration*: Configure liquibase in your application.properties and add your changelog files in src/main/resources/db/changelog.
+- *Liquibase Configuration*: Configure Liquibase in your `application.properties` and add your changelog files in `src/main/resources/db/changelog`.

 ### Step 4: Define Entities